PRISBteam/PCC_Processing_Design/README.md

 Version: 1.0.0
 Release date: 21/09/2022

 <p> DSD code is a <i> Materials Design tool</i> intended to design defect microstructure evolution during material processing.
-The code provides an effective tool for the studies and design of both material microstructures and an effect of the specific material processing routes.
-It’s key feature is the usage of cell polyhedral complexes, which  provide a discrete space for design the realistic material  defect structures of different dimensions and types.
+The code provides an effective tool for the studies and design of both material microstructures and the effect of the specific material processing routes.
+Its key feature is the usage of polyhedral cell complexes, which provide a discrete space for designing realistic material defect structures of different dimensions and types.
-This module serves as a simple tool of obtaining the defect chains of different dimensions (line defects, surface defects, different volumetric phases) defined on a specific discrete space, normally corresponding to the real material’s topology, and predefined set of topological characteristics.
+This module serves as a simple tool for obtaining the defect chains of different dimensions (line defects, surface defects, different volumetric phases) defined on a specific discrete space, normally corresponding to the real material’s topology and predefined set of topological characteristics.
 It appeared to be very useful for simultaneous optimisation of several physical and mechanical properties, depending on the multidimensional microstructure.
 The model example is the Voronoi 3D tessellation imitating the polycrystalline material with different phases in grains or pores, various types of grain boundaries and their junctions and precipitates as the point defects.

-The two following introductory sections discuss the basics of the DCCs theory needed for understanding the code input and output, and the practical ways to obtain different DCCs as the sets of sparse matrices of their operators. </p>
+The two following introductory sections discuss the basics of the DCCs theory needed for understanding the code input and output and the practical ways to obtain different DCCs as the sets of sparse matrices of their operators. </p>

 <h2> Polyhedral cell complex, its skeletons and chains </h2>